Enumeration of plane unicuspidal curves of any genus via tropical geometry: Correspondence between unicuspidal algebraic curves and unicuspidal tropical curves

 {\bf Proof.} Up to an automorphism of $\Z^2$, we can assume that $Q$ has vertices $(p,0),(q,0),(0,m),(r,s)$, where $m,p,q,r,s>0$, $q>p\ge m$, $q>r+s$.
 Let $\bn:\PP^1\to C\in M$.
 Denoting an affine coordinate on $\C\subset\PP^1$ by $t$, we can suppose that

 Then, in the corresponding affine coordinates $x,y$ in the torus $\Tor^*(Q)$, the curve $C$ is parameterized by

-These formulas define a three-dimensional family, whose generic member is immersed in $\Tor^*(Q)$: indeed, the singular branch condition in $\Tor^*(Q)$ for some $t=t^*\in\C^*\setminus\{0,1,\tau\}$ reads which is a nontrivial condition on $\tau$.
+These formulas define a three-dimensional family, parameterized by $\alpha,\beta,\tau$, which, for a generic $\tau$, yields a curve immersed in $\Tor^*(Q)$: Indeed, the singular branch condition in $\Tor^*(Q)$ for some $t=t^*\in\C^*\setminus\{0,1,\tau\}$ reads which is a nontrivial condition on $\tau$.
 Furthermore, if $Q$ has a pair of parallel edges, i.e., either $m=s$, or $ps-m(q-r)=0$, one obtains from the above relations $\tau=0$ contrary to the assumption $\tau\in\C^*\setminus\{0,1\}$, and hence, $M=\emptyset$.
 Similarly, if $Q$ is degenerate, i.e., the points $(0,m)$, $(r,s)$, and $(q,0)$ are collinear, then $qs-m(q-r)=0$, that is $\tau=\infty$, again a contradiction.
 Otherwise, we get uniquely defined values in $\C^*\setminus\{0,1\}$ Furthermore, in the latter case, one can easily check that the intersection points of $C$ with the toric divisors are smooth.
-For the divisor $\Tor([(p,0),(q,0)])$ this reduces to the relation which immediately follows from (\ref{eqquad1}).
+For example, the smoothness at the intersection point with the tori divisor $\Tor([(p,0),(q,0)])$ reduces to the relation with the latter inequality coming from (\ref{eqquad1}).
 The same argument works for the other toric divisors via an $\Z^2$-automorphism placing another edge of ${\mathcal Q}$ on the horizontal axis.

 Thus, $M\simeq(\C^*)^2$.
 If $q>1$ is the order of the singular branch $B$ of $C\in M$, then \cite[Inequality (5)]{IKS}\footnote{This, in fact, is a reformulation of \cite[Theorem 2]{GuS}.} reads (in the notation of \cite{IKS}, $Z=\emptyset$ and $W$ is the set of intersection points of $C$ with the toric divisors):